nootkan/classic-press-formspammertrap-plugin/README.txt

 * Comprehensive security audit completed with professional-grade vulnerability remediation
 * Security fixes apply to both WordPress and ClassicPress installations
 * All changes follow WordPress coding standards and security best practices
+* **🎨 Created mu-plugin to mitigate the "PHP Fatal error:  Cannot declare class PHPMailer\PHPMailer\PHPMailer, because the name is already in use" issue with both ClassicPress and Wordpress.
+Also the issues with mailing password reset links and other email issues have been resolved with this plugin.

 = 1.5.2 =
 * **🎨 COMPLETE FORM COLOR CUSTOMIZATION SYSTEM**